compulim/react-chain-of-responsibility/README.md

 - We know if a request would render or not render a request
   - Middleware returns component if it would render
   - Middleware returns `false`/`null`/`undefined` if it would not render
-- Components works with hooks
+- Components works with hooks more naturally
 - Build-time and render-time are separated, critical to support some advanced scenarios

 ### Why we call the handler "middleware"?